Family on boardwalk Join today and get outside at one of our 60+ wildlife sanctuaries.

 Science supports what we intuitively feel—nature is good for us.
 There are numerous ways that nature supports our well-being, directly and indirectly.
 And researchers are still investigating the ways in which nature provides health benefits.
 For example, why do some people perceive reduced stress after listening to birdsong?
 Are some birds' songs more restorative than others?
 Are certain habitats more calming than others?

 While science is still unfolding the "how" and the "why," we can adopt habits now that support personal well-being and nature for the benefit of both.
-Here are some simple Nature Mindfulness practices you can try at home or in a natural area near you.

-1. Secret Spot
+1. Find a Secret Spot

 Person sitting by a lake in New Salem, MA © Rachel Bellenoit